-Every effort has been made to ensure that every voting location is accessible as possible.
+Every effort has been made to ensure that every voting location is as accessible as possible.

-During the advance voting period from October 15-19, all voting locations will be equipped with the ATI Handheld Touch Pad, the Paddles and Sip and Puff devices.
-The locations chosen for advanced voting are City Hall, the Evergreen Seniors Centre and Stone Road Mall.
+During the advanced voting period from October 12-14, all voting locations will be equipped with Audio Tactile Interface (ATI) Handheld Touch Pads, Paddles and Sip and Puff devices.

-On voting day, October 27, voters casting their vote by paper ballot will be able to vote at any location in their ward.
-For voters who wish to use the Handheld Touch Pad, Paddles or Sip and Puff devices, one voting location in each ward has been chosen that will be equipped with all three accessible ballot marking devices.
-The voting locations with accessible devices on voting day are:
+On Voting day, October 22, voters will be able to vote at any location in their ward.
+For voters who wish to use the Audio Tactile Interface (ATI) Handheld Touch Pad, Paddles or Sip and Puff devices, one voting location in each ward will be equipped with all three accessible ballot marking devices.

 All voting locations with accessible voting devices meet full accessibility standards.